Mandjindja

-The Mandjindja or Mantjintjarra are an Aboriginal Australian people of Western Australia belonging to the Western Desert cultural bloc.
+The Mandjindja, Mantjintjarra or Manytjilytjarra are an Aboriginal Australian people of Western Australia belonging to the Western Desert cultural bloc.

 Country

+The only information on the Mandjindja's country are estimates given by Norman Tindale.
+Tindale's estimates (particularly for the peoples of the Western desert) are not considered to be accurate.

-According to Norman Tindale's estimate, the Mandjindja's territory extended over roughly 21,000 mi2, in the sandhill terrain south of the Warburton Range, from a place called Papakula.
+Tindale estimated that the Mandjindja's territory extended over roughly 21,000 mi2, in the sandhill terrain south of the Warburton Range, from a place called Papakula ("Babbagoola Rockhole" on maps).
 Their western extension went as far as the Gillen and Throssell lakes.
 Their southern boundaries lay around Amy Rocks and the Saunders Range.
-Their eastern confines; lay around Lengama, identified provisorily as somewhere possibly east of the Sydney Yeo Chasm.
-They took in also Wardadikanja in the southeast.
+Their eastern confines lay around a place named Lenga:na, identified as possibly east of the Sydney Yeo Chasm.

 Language

 The language of the Mandjindja people is the Mandjindja language.

+History

+The Mandjindja people in Kalgoorlie are possibly the descendants of the Manyjilyjarra people who left the Great Sandy and Gibson deserts in 1906 due to an extended drought and then made their way to places such as Kalgoorlie from the 1920s.

 Native title claim

 The Mandjindja and Ngalia sought recognition of their inherent land rights through the native title claim process in the Federal Court of Australia.
 A 1996 claim was dismissed.

 In March 2009, the Mantjintjarra Ngalia claim came a step closer to recognition after passing the registration test of the Native Title Act.
 They claimed traditional ownership of the area from around Lake Wells in the east to Lake Darlot and Lake Miranda in the west to Cosmo Newberry through to Leonora and Lake Barlee up to Wiluna in the north.
 The application was discontinued in 2015.